rizvawn/linux-system-explorer/README.md

 ## 📋 Project Overview

-**Goal**: Build an interactive learning tool that helps users understand the Linux Filesystem Hierarchy Standard by exploring directories, viewing their purposes, and testing knowledge through quizzes.
+**Goal**: This project provides an interactive learning tool that helps users understand the Linux Filesystem Hierarchy Standard by exploring directories, viewing their purposes, and testing knowledge through quizzes.

 **Learning-Focused**: This project prioritizes understanding over portfolio presentation.
 The skills learned here are foundational for all future Linux projects.